Verdier/polyflow/README.md

 # PolyFlow #
 PolyFlow is a flow-based programming framework.
+It is made to be highly asynchronous.

 ## Nano ##
 A `nano` is an elementary component of a `graph`.